Business Digitalization in Serbia — Questions and Answers

 17. Does a sole trader pay a fine for not keeping an archive book?

-19. Does the inspectorate announce archiving inspections?
+19. Does the inspectorate announce an archiving inspection?

 20. How does a DMS help with electronic archiving?

-3. Electronic Invoices (e-Invoices)
+4. Electronic Invoices

-1. What is an electronic invoice (e-invoice)?
+1. What is an electronic invoice?

-2. What is the SEF?
+2. What is SEF?

 3. Who is required to issue e-invoices?